 The program is an excellent way for TSBC to connect with retailers face to face and gives retailers the opportunity to provide feedback first hand, specifically on their level of satisfaction with scrap tire collection services.
-TSBC is pleased to report that the average satisfaction score was 8/10, a significant achievement given the high number of collection points across the province.
+TSBC is pleased to report that the average satisfaction score was once again 8/10, a significant achievement given the high number of collection points across the province.
+A focus of the survey in 2016 was to gather information on non-program off the road tires, and specifically, if the retailers that sold these tire types would support adding these tires to the BC Regulation.
+Details on the results of this survey can be found in Appendix D.